Nyhavn 53: Jørgen Daniel Steenbeck

 The property was only home to three households at the 1801 census.
 Jørgen Daniel and Cathrine Steenbeck were still residing in one of the apartments.
 They lived there with their 20-year-old son Daniel, two maids and the former soldier Johan Christopher Westmand.
 Christian Madsen, another skipper, resided in the building with his wife Cecilie Poulsen, a 12-year-old girl in their care, the 61-year-old widow Maren Gad and two maids.
-Johan Gotlieb Steman, a barkeeper, resided in the building with his wife Marie Lemann and one miad.
+Johan Gotlieb Steman, a barkeeper, resided in the building with his wife Marie Lemann and one maid.

 Nisson/Selmer family

-Nisson ourchasedm a skipper and wholesale merchant, purchased the property in 1802.
-Back in 1794, in partnership with his brother Erich, he had founded Nicolay Nisson & Co., a wholesale business dealing in colonial goods and shuip supplues.
-On 13 June 1800, Nisson had married Marie Louise Selmer, whose father, Rasmus Sternberg Selmer, was one of the director of the Danish Asiatic Company.
-During the Napoleinic Wars, Nisson was issued a letter of marque.
-He invested in at least 15 vessels ised for privateering, including the schooners Caroline, Madame Clarke and Grev Danneskjold among them.
-Privateering became a successful enterprise for Nisson Nissen and his wife had four children, one daughter and three sons.
+Nicolai Nisson, a skipper and wholesale merchant, purchased the property in 1802.
+In 1794, in partnership with his brother Erich, he had founded Nicolay Nisson & Co., a wholesale business dealing in colonial goods and ship supplies.
+On 13 June 1800, Nisson had married Marie Louise Selmer, whose father, Rasmus Sternberg Selmer, was one of the directors of the Danish Asiatic Company.
+During the Gunboat War, Nisson was issued letters of mark for at least 15 privateering vessels, including the schooners Caroline, Madame Clarke and Grev Danneskjold.
+Privateering became a successful enterprise for him.
+He and his wife had four children, one daughter and three sons.

 Nicolay Nisson died just 45 years old on 11 April 1808.
-A year and a half later, on 14 September 1809, Marie Louise Bisson married her cousin, Carl Frederik Selmer, who then took charge of the business.
+A year and a half later, on 14 September 1809, Marie Louise Nisson married her cousin, Carl Frederik Selmer, who then took charge of the business.

 Selmer's property was home to two households at the 1834 census.
 Carl Frederik and Marie Lovise Selmer resided on the first floor with their 15-year-old son Axel Selmer, two male servants and one maid.
 Georg Ulrick Mathøe, a skipper, resided on the ground floor with his wife Karen Kirstine Mathøe, their four children (aged 13 to 27), one maid, merchant (grosserer) Hans Wilder and Wilder's two children (aged 18 and 22).